Intro

 The economic outlook is bleak.
 Consumer expectations have plummeted to their lowest, industrial production is on the decline, interest rates have peaked, and the yield curve is flat or potentially inverted.
 Historically, certain sectors have managed to perform well during such challenging times:

-In the next articles we’ll cover sector details.
+In the next articles we’ll cover all sector details.